 Java holds a consistent spot among the most popular programming languages, so it’s a valuable skill to learn if you want to start a career as a full-time developer.
 Thanks to its popularity, you’ll find lots of resources to support your learning.

-Final Thoughts: Finding the easiest programming language for beginners
+Final Thoughts: The easiest programming language for beginners in 2019

 Learning how to code is difficult and it takes a lot of hard work to become a professional developer.

 Thus, one of the best ways to speed things up is to find the easiest programming language to learn.
 Here a short overview of the points you should consider when you’re looking for an easy to learn language:

 - Choose a high-level language – They have a more beginner-friendly syntax, making the code easier to read, write, and manage.

 - Check the availability of learning resources – Make sure you can find helpful resources to support your learning: official documentations, free and paid online courses, books, etc.

 - Look at the size of the community – Choose a programming language that has a large and supportive global community.
 The more developer are using it, the more likely it is that you’ll find answers to whatever questions you may have relatively fast.

 How would you go about finding the easiest programming language to learn?
 Share your thoughts in the comments below!

 When you’ve found an easy to learn programming language, check out my post with the best websites to learn coding to start learning!

 Here are a few related posts you might want to read: